AndreRudolph/impulsephp-doc/docs/server/events.md

 However, this article explains events more in depth and will also cover the topic of page global event listener.

 <h4><a id="controllers">Controllers</a></h4>
+There are basically three different options to register a controller as event listener.

+<h6>Attributes approach</h6>
+A very simple but yet limited approach is by using attributes.

+Code here

+The drawback of this approach is that you can only pass ids of components since this feature does not support any kind of dynamic declarations (such as css 3 selectors) for now.

+<h6>Manual approach</h6>
+The second approach might be the most reliable approach since you can also register event listeners on newly created components or such of which you don't have any internal id known or set.

+Code here

+<h6>Template approach</h6>

 <h4><a id="components">Components</a></h4>